jnylam/jnylam.github.io/_courses/ds/index.md

 - Name
 - College, year, major
 - Where will you be this summer, next year?
-- What you hope to be get out of this course?
+- What do you hope to get out of this course?